jolejarz/x86-64-mt19937/README.md

 ## mt19937_init

-This function initializes the generator.
-The seed is passed as a parameter in EAX.
+This function initializes the generator using the seed specified in EAX.

 ## mt19937_get